RonPieket/BinaryRelations/README.md

 recommend that you only use simple types, such as `int` and `enum`, and possibly `std::string`.

 This is the entire OneToMany API.
+OneToOne and ManyToMany are near identical.
-[Click here for the full documentation.](https://ronpieket.github.io/BinaryRelations)
+[Click here for the full
+documentation.](https://ronpieket.github.io/BinaryRelations)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~